When is scalar multiplication decidable?: Introduction

 \begin{thmC} Let $K$ be a subfield of $\R$.
 The theory of the ordered $K$-vector space $\R$ expanded by a predicate for $\Z$ is decidable if and only if $K$ is a quadratic field. \end{thmC}

 The work in this paper is mainly motivated by purely foundational concerns.
 However, the structure $(\R,<,+,\Z)$ and the decidability of its first order theory have been used extensively in computer science, in particular in verification and model checking.
-Our Theorem A gives decidability in a larger language, and one might hope that the increase in expressive power leads to new applications there.
+Our Theorem A gives decidability in a larger language, and one might hope that the increase in expressive power leads to new applications; see Hieronymi, Nguyen, Pak \cite{HNP} for an application to decision problems in discrete geometry.
 One should mention however that for irrational $a$, the structure $\Cal S_a$ defines a model of the monadic second order theory of one successor by \cite[Theorem D]{H-Twosubgroups}.
 Thus any implementation of the algorithm determining the truth of a sentence in $\Cal S_a$ is limited by the high computational costs necessary to decide a statement in the monadic second order theory of one successor\footnote{Most of the computational complexity comes from the construction of the complement of a B\"uchi automaton.
 For details, see for example Vardi \cite{Vardi}.
 When considering just $(\R,<,+,\Z)$, some of the difficulties can be avoided, see Boigelot, Jodogne and Wolper \cite{BJW}.}. \\

-Here is an outline of the proof of Theorem A. By \cite[Theorem B]{HT}, $\Cal S_a$ defines full multiplication on $\R$, and hence its theory is undecidable whenever $a$ is not quadratic.
-To establish Theorem A, it is enough to show that the theory of $\Cal S_a$ is decidable for quadratic $a$.
-We note that for every quadratic $a$, there is $d\in \Q$ such that $\Cal S_a$ and $\Cal S_{\sqrt{d}}$ define the same sets.
-By \cite[Theorem A]{H-Twosubgroups} the theory of $(\R,<,+,\Z,\Z\sqrt{d})$ is decidable.
-Thus Theorem A can now easily be deduced from the following result.
+We have already argued how Theorem A implies Theorem B and Theorem C. Theorem A itself is deduced from the following result.

 \begin{thmD} Let $d\in \Q$.
 Then $(\R,<,+,\Z,\Z\sqrt{d})$ defines multiplication by $\sqrt{d}$. \end{thmD}